Ingredients · Neurology

 Summary

-- →Alcohol upregulates glutamate receptors during the night — creating hyperexcitability and anxiety
+• Alcohol upregulates glutamate receptors during the night — linked to what's sometimes called "hangxiety"

-- →100 mg — a dose consistent with amounts used in clinical research
+• 100 mg — a dose consistent with amounts used in the research, listed without a promise

 Frequently asked questions